 The Thrills of Thrifting

-When some people think of thrift stores, they cringe and conjure images of germ-ridden knick-knacks and stained ill-fitting jeans.
+When some people think of thrift stores, they picture germ-ridden knick-knacks and stained, ill-fitting jeans.
 The truth is, thrift stores often have garments and accessories that are in excellent condition.

 Of course, it's important to use common sense and pass on items that seem unsanitary or broken, but you should keep an open mind.
 If you're new to thrift shopping, you may find yourself addicted to the thrill of discovery as you score your next treasure.